 - The reason the Flash suit even exists?
 Cisco built it for firefighters in the hopes Central City would stop hating Dr. Wells after the explosion.

-- That last line is especially heartwarming because it is an Ironic Echo to when Barry's father shouted the same thing when faced with Nora Allen's soon-to-be killer.
-The meaning here changes from a plea for a young boy to save himself to a demand for a young man to Dare to Be Badass.
+- That last line is especially (and sinisterly) heartwarming because it is an Ironic Echo to when Barry's father shouted the same thing when faced with the very same man who would kill his wife.
+The meaning here changes from a plea for a young boy to save himself to a demand from that same murderer for a young man to Dare to Be Badass.

-- Joe finally learns that Barry was right about the strange going-ons in Central City all along.
+- Joe finally learns that Barry was right about the strange goings-on in Central City all along.